lichess-org/external-engine/README.md

 considerations arise that require dealing with UCI specifics and tracking the engine state.

-* :warning: With many UCI engines, a malicious user who can execute arbitrary commands will be able to damage the host system, cause data loss, exfiltrate data, or even achieve arbitrary code execution.
+* :warning: With many engines, a malicious user who can execute arbitrary commands will be able to damage the host system, cause data loss, exfiltrate data, or even achieve arbitrary code execution.

-  Recommendation: Use the `safe-uci` adapter (TODO) as a wrapper around the engine.
+  Recommendation: Use the `safe-uci` adapter (TODO) as a wrapper around UCI engines.
 If possible, bind the server only on the loopback interface to limit the attack surface.
   Generate a strong `secret` for the engine registration and do not forget to check it.